 ix.
 Review of Agreement The agreement will be jointly reviewed by all parties annually and more frequently if laws and regulations are amended that will significantly impact this agreement, or when a party requests a formal change. х.
-Term of Agreement The agreement will become effective immediately after being signed and dated by all parties By signing the agreement each agency agrees to the terms.
+Term of Agreement The agreement will become effective immediately after being signed and dated by all parties.
+By signing the agreement each agency agrees to the terms.
 The signed agreement will be binding on all successors of parties to the agreement. xi.
+Signatures:

-Signatures: For the C Osborn School District ael Robert Date chool District Superintendent
+For the Osborn School District

+D. M. L. I. D. L.

+Dr. Michael Robert Osborn School District Superintendent Date

-For Local Head Start/Migrant and Seasonal Head Start/American Indian/Alaska Native Head Start Agency
+For Local Head Start/Migrant and Seasonal Head Sta rt/American Indian/Alaska Native Head Start

+Agency

-Mindy Zapata Date Early Head Start/Head Start Director
+Mindy Zapata Date

+Early Head Start/Head Start Director

 Southwest Human Development